juanpgaviriastride/strider_test/README.md

     * the main app lein run that runs a daemon that subscribe to rabbit and write two titan and cassandra `lein run`
     * a secondary app that monitors the daemon and sends the events notifications `lein start-hystrix-server PORT`

-* A clojure app within `/wt-turbine`
+* A tomcat container app within `/wt-tomcat`
-    * A turbine app server that aggregates the stats and monitors the storage service `lein run`
+    * A turbine app server that aggregates the stats and monitors the storage service
+    * Hystrix Dashboard

 ## Testing